tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 #### Logic Programming Paradigm

-[Logic programming paradigm](https://en.wikipedia.org/wiki/Logic_programming) is a programming paradigm that emphasizes logic-based reasoning and computation.
+[Logic programming paradigm](https://en.wikipedia.org/wiki/Logic_programming){: target="_blank" rel="noopener noreferrer"} is a programming paradigm that emphasizes logic-based reasoning and computation.
 In a logic paradigm, programs are constructed using formal logic, and the execution of a program involves logical inference.
 One of the most well-known logic programming languages is Prolog (Programming in Logic).
 It is particularly well-suited for tasks involving _symbolic reasoning_, _rule-based systems_, and _knowledge representation_.

 - "Focuses on expressing relationships and constraints".